HarshadRanganathan/helm-aws-prometheus-stack/README.md

 3. Update the trust relationship of the IAM role `prometheus-rol` as below replacing the `account_id`, `eks_cluster_id` and `region` with the appropriate values.

-This trust relationship allows pods with serviceaccount `aws-load-balancer-controller` in `platform` namespace to assume the role.
+This trust relationship allows pods with serviceaccount `prometheus` in `platform` namespace to assume the role.

 ```json
 {